 Analysis: The pregnancy places more pressure on Martha and on the marital relationship.
 Michael is outwardly supportive of Martha, but is reactive to hearing about her anxieties.
 He views her as having a problem.

 A female infant was born after a long labor.
 They named her Amy.
 Martha was exhausted and not ready to leave the hospital when her doctor discharged her.
 Over the next few months, she felt increasingly overwhelmed and extremely anxious about the well-being of the young baby.
-She looked to Michael for support, but he was getting home from the office later and Martha felt he was critical of her problems coping and that he dismissed her worries about the child.
+She looked to Michael for support, but he was getting home from the office later and Martha felt he was critical of her coping problems and that he dismissed her worries about the child.
 There was much less time together for just Michael and Martha and, when there was time, Michael ruminated about work problems.
 Martha became increasingly preoccupied with making sure her growing child did not develop the insecurities she had.
 She tried to do this by being as attentive as she could to Amy and consistently reinforcing her accomplishments.
-It was easier for Martha to focus on Amy than it was for her to talk to Michael.
+It was easier for Martha to focus on Amy than it was for her to talk with Michael.
 She reacted intensely to his real and imagined criticisms of her.
 Michael and Martha spent more and more of their time together discussing Amy rather than talking about their marriage.

 Analysis: Martha is the most uncomfortable with the increased tension in the marriage.
 The growing emotional distance in the marriage is balanced by Martha getting overly involved with Amy and Michael getting overly involved with his work.
-Michael is in the outside position in the parental triangle and Martha and Amy are in the inside positions.
+Michael is in the outside position in the parental triangles and Martha and Amy are in the inside positions.

 As Amy grew, she made increasing demands on her mother’s time.
 Martha felt she could not give Amy enough time, that Amy would never be satisfied.
 Michael agreed with Martha that Amy was too selfish and resented Amy’s temper tantrums when she did not get her way.
 However, if Michael got too critical of Amy, Martha would defend Amy, telling Michael he was exaggerating.
 Yet, whenever tensions developed between Martha and Amy, Martha would press Michael to spend more time with Amy to reassure her that she was loved.
 He gave into Martha’s pleas, but inwardly felt that they were following a policy of appeasement that was making Amy more demanding.
 Michael felt that if Martha had his maturity, Amy would be less of a problem, but, despite this attitude, Michael usually followed Martha’s lead in relationship to Amy.